rvwatch/vieraGit/README.md

 Pagination in GraphQL and Github.
 This was significantly more challenging than I expected.
 I'm fairly certain I managed to settle on a decent attempt at pagination but will be very curious to see this in action in a hardened code base.
 I ran into a ton of spaghetti code and had multiple days of deleting and re-writing code in order to get something that worked.

 Caching or rather make the application "smart" enough to use the cache rather than running a long running API request.
-I still wanted to have a check in place that would figure out if there was a newly updated PR and add that to the cache.
+I wanted to have a check in place that would figure out if there was a newly updated PR and add that to the cache.
 I settled on essentially taking the first 100 prs and comparing the oldest of the lot to a new Date() I added to my cache.
 I compare the two dates and if the oldest PR is new than the last query time, I step into the next bach of PRs.
 If not, I simply add the 1 query to my cache and move on to the next repo.

 ### What I didn't get to